dam90/astrometry/index/README.md

   `docker rm helper`

+### Using the index volume

+Once your index volume exists, you mount it as if it were a directory.
+So now our docker run flag looks like this:

+`-v astrometry_index:/usr/local/astrometry/data`

+This can be nice since you don't need to remember the location of the index files, and allows for easy configuration across multiple servers, provided they all create docker volumes with the same name that contain the index files.

 ## TODO

-* Provide a shell script for create index volumes
+* Provide a shell script for creating index volumes
 * Write a container script for updating index volumes